 Centineo appeared alongside Busy Philipps in the interview segment on the November 8th episode of The Late Late Show with James Corden.
 The stars promoted upcoming projects, shared funny old headshots, and talked about the worst jobs they’ve ever had.
 And Philipps totally called Centineo out on ghosting one of her friends.

 Corden playfully asked Philipps if she had any friends she could set young Centineo up with, to which she replied,

-Centineo looked confused at first, until Philipps clarified it was one of her writers, at which point he exclaimed, “Ahhh!” clearly remembering the person she’s referring to.
+Centineo looked confused at first, until Philipps clarified it was one of her writers, at which point he exclaimed, “Ahhh!”—seemingly remembering the person she alluded to.
 According to TMZ, the original segment was much longer than aired, but Centineo’s PR team worried it would tarnish his “nice guy” image, so they asked Corden to edit the clip down.

-At the end of the day, this only makes Centineo more relatable—because hey, while we’ve almost all been ghosted before, we’ve also all likely ghosted someone else.
+At the end of the day, this only makes Centineo more relatable—because hey, while we’ve almost all been ghosted before, we’ve also likely ghosted someone else.
 Because we’re human, and our lives get busy, and online dating is hard.
 Basically, it’s okay, Noah.
 We forgive you.
 But maybe use this as learning moment on how to end things tactfully with someone you’re seeing.